FAQ

 How is service availability controlled during an attack?

-The Red Team won’t carry out attacks that may affect service availability.
-The availability of the service may only be affected by the actions of the Blue Team (for example, misconfigurations of the defences or incorrect changes to the service code).
+The red team won’t carry out attacks that may affect service availability.
+The availability of the service may only be affected by the actions of the blue team (for example, misconfigurations of the defenses or incorrect changes to the service code).

 What tools will be available for the first scenario?

-The Blue Teams will be given full access to their Linux-based virtual machine and will be able to apply any tools and defences they prefer.
+The blue teams will be given full access to their Linux-based virtual machine and will be able to apply any tools and defenses they prefer.
 Virtual machine configurations and a list of technologies recommended for the task will be published later.

 What technologies and software will be used in the first scenario?